-Remember: Testimony should be limited to one bill or issue.
-Be polite and positive and do not attack or threaten a government official.
-Try and keep it to one page.
+Written testimony should be no longer than one page and limited to one bill or issue.
+Always be polite and positive and do not attack or threaten a government official.